Kagurabachi: Antagonists

+Known as the Sword Master (剣聖, Kensei), Akemura is the strongest of the Enchanted Blade wielders and eternally bound to Magatsumi (勾罪)—also called the Shinuchi (真打), the strongest of the blades.
+He is Chihiro's maternal uncle and Chiaki Soga's younger brother.
+Akemura was considered Kunishige's most trusted ally and friend.
+After the Seitei War ended, he used its "Malediction" to slaughter 200,000 civilians after the peace treaty had already been signed.
+Afterward, he gave himself up to the other blade bearers and was incarcerated by the Kamunabi, who covered up the atrocity.
+He has a telepathic link with Magatsumi, allowing him to control anyone who possesses the sheathed blade, such as nearly Kyora Sazanami and then Yura when they wielded it in their respective fights against Chihiro.
+A cursed contract ties the other bearers' lives to his—if he dies, they die as well.
+Despite being declared insane because of his actions, Akemura is still mentally competent, claiming he made his choices based on his beliefs and ideals to protect Japan.
+After possessing Yura's body, Akemura killed Seiichi Samura, broke Enten, and forced Chihiro into hiding.
+He has taken over command of the Kamunabi, preparing to lead them in protecting Japan.

 Hishaku

-The Hishaku (毘灼) are a secretive group of ten elite sorcerers who murdered Kunishige Rokuhira and stole his six Enchanted Blades.
+The Hishaku (毘灼) are a secretive group of ten elite criminal sorcerers who murdered Kunishige Rokuhira and stole his six Enchanted Blades.
 Recognizable by flame-emblem tattoos, they wield fire-based teleportation sorcery.
-Two blades are distributed—Cloud Gouger to Genichi Sojo and Shinuchi sold through the Sazanami Clan.
-Allied with underworld factions like the Korogumi Yakuza and aided by a Kamunabi insider, they spend three years targeting Kamunabi fortresses to sever wielders' contracts.
+Two blades are distributed—Cloud Gouger to Genichi Sojo and Shinuchi, sold through the Sazanami clan.
+Allied with criminal underworld factions like the Korogumi Yakuza and aided by a Kamunabi insider, they spend three years targeting Kamunabi fortresses to sever bearers' contracts.
 Though forming a truce with Seiichi Samura, the Hishaku anticipate his betrayal, attacking the Kamunabi's Tokyo headquarters while others attempt to kidnap his daughter.
-They later exploit blackmailed Kamunabi personnel to destabilize the organization.
+They later exploit Kamunabi personnel who have been blackmailed to destabilize the organization.